What is child contact?

 - The best interests of the child.

-- The nature of the personal relationship between the child and his/her parent/s.
+- The nature of the personal relationship between the child and his/her parent/s or the child and the person who applies for the right to contact.

-- The degree of commitment the parent/s has shown towards the child.
+- The degree of commitment the parent/s and/or other respective person have shown towards the child.

-- The extent to which the parent/s has contributed towards the expenses in connection with the birth and maintenance of the child.
+- The extent to which the parent/s and/or the respective person have contributed towards the expenses in connection with the birth and maintenance of the child.

-- The likely effect on the child of any change in the child’s circumstances, including the effect of being separated from the parent/s or brothers/sisters with whom the child has been living.
+- The likely effect on the child of any change in the child’s circumstances, including the effect of being separated from the parent/s, brothers/sisters or guardian/s with whom the child has been living.

 - Any family violence involving the child or a family member of the child.